ColeInc/save_all_tabs/README.md

 ![save all tabs](images/save_all_tabs_example.png)

+## Chrome Web Store:

+You can now download the official extension from the Chrome Web Store - [HERE](https://chrome.google.com/webstore/detail/save-all-tabs/nflekaoakegjcogmjhnfdfijhmhmneim)

-## Installation:
+## Manual Installation:

-* Download the above files from the repository and save them in a single file named save_all_tabs
+-   Download the above files from the repository and save them in a single file named save_all_tabs
-* Go to your chrome extensions page.
+-   Go to your chrome extensions page.
 You can paste this in your URL bar to get there: [chrome://extensions/](chrome://extensions/)
-* Make sure you flick the switch that says Developer Mode to ON
+-   Make sure you flick the switch that says Developer Mode to ON
-* You should now see a button near the top that says "Load Unpacked".
+-   You should now see a button near the top that says "Load Unpacked".
 Click this to import the extension, then find the corresponding folder you created on your computer with the repository's code in it.
-* Thats it, you should now be seeing this extension as an icon in your extensions menu.
+-   Thats it, you should now be seeing this extension as an icon in your extensions menu.
 You can now save and load all tabs in a single click!

 ## Features: